Screening Mammographies

 Why should I care?

-• Our data shows that among Medicare Fee-for-Service beneficiaries, screening mammograms in our national footprint declined 95% from January to April 2020.
-Thereafter, procedure volumes did increase but then exhibited some wide fluctuations as the COVID-19 period continued.
-As of May 2023, there were a total of 1,109,502 procedures performed that month.
+- Our data shows that among Medicare Fee-for-Service beneficiaries, screening mammograms in our national footprint declined 95% from January to April 2020.
+Thereafter, procedure volumes did increase and by October 2020, reached 1,433,040.
+As of October 2025, there were a total of 1,369,892 procedures performed that month.

 What should I do?